 An oral item is a verbal update given by a Minister to Cabinet on a matter of particular urgency, sensitivity, or significance, or to a Cabinet committee on a government priority area or work programme.
 Oral items must not be used to seek decisions on significant issues in lieu of submitting a Cabinet paper.

-Ministers may raise oral items at Cabinet for items of particular urgency or sensitivity, or where a Minister wishes to sound out their colleagues before a formal proposal is developed.
+Ministers may raise oral items at Cabinet for items of particular urgency or sensitivity, to update Cabinet on an issue, or to test support for a proposal before it is further developed.

 Oral items will only be accepted for Cabinet with the approval of the Prime Minister.

 How to request an oral item at Cabinet#

 If a Minister wishes to raise an oral item, then the Minister’s office should send an oral item email request to the Cabinet Office by the 10.00am Thursday lodgement deadline, or as soon as possible afterwards.
 Requests can be submitted up to the Monday before the Cabinet meeting if the matter is appropriately urgent.
 Ministers’ offices must have the Minister’s approval before submitting a request.

 To make an oral item request, copy the form attached in the Word document below into an email and send it to the Cabinet Office at [email protected].
 Please fill out all relevant sections of the form with sufficient information to clearly indicate the nature and purpose of the oral item.